 By Travis Baugh

-What is an Air Conditioner Capacitor?
+What is an AC Capacitor?

 Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, Illinois, explains it best.